 You don’t need to be unnecessarily worried all of the time about a number of different things to be seen in our practice.
 Many of our patients benefit from some support or help adjusting to life in the city.

 While diagnoses are helpful to an extent as they do inform treatment, one could also argue that there is a trend of over-diagnosing patients and we believe in treating the individual.

 We approach treatment by exploring your current thoughts, behaviors and emotions and putting less of a focus on childhood experiences - though some people do want to talk about their childhood experiences, and that is okay!

-In my practice I approach treatment by exploring your current thoughts, behaviors and emotions and putting less of an focus on childhood experiences - though some people do want to talk about their childhood experiences, and that’s okay!
-As such, my theoretical orientation is best described as cognitive behavioral and I do employ CBT techniques when appropriate as some patients benefit from specific CBT techniques like challenging distorted thinking (i.e., perfectionistic beliefs).
-And while it is comforting for some patients to know that research has proven the efficacy of CBT for the treatment of anxiety disorders, I have personally found that each client is unique and treatment can look different from person to person.
-I believe that together with my patient’s input, I can successfully create a personalized treatment plan that builds upon your strengths and is tailored to your anxiety-related concerns.
+Our theoretical orientation is best described as cognitive behavioral, and we do employ CBT techniques when appropriate as some patients benefit from specific techniques such as challenging distorted thinking (i.e., perfectionistic beliefs).
+And while it is comforting for some patients to know that research has proven the efficacy of CBT for the treatment of anxiety disorders, we have found that each client is unique, and therefore treatment can look different from person to person.
+With our patient’s input, we can successfully create a personalized treatment plan that builds upon your strengths and is tailored to your anxiety-related concerns.